Table of Contents Hide

 Let’s begin with direct questioning, shall we?
 Note that we’re calling this section “consumer surveys” rather than “customer surveys.”
 When determining brand perception, you want feedback from every corner of your market: your most loyal customers, your new customers, the customers who’ve left you to do business elsewhere, and those who’ve never done business with you at all.

 Of course, you’ll have a different set of questions for each segment.
 What do your long-term customers love about you and how do they recommend you to their friends?
 Why hadn’t your newest customers tried you until now and what factors prompted them to do so?
-(Your new customers’ reasons for choosing you may be very different from your loyal customer base, which may “choose” you out of habit or long-held beliefs… pay attention to those differences.)
+(Your new customers’ reasons for choosing you may differ greatly from your loyal customer base, which may “choose” you out of habit or long-held beliefs… pay attention to those differences.)
 Why did your recently-churned customers leave you?
 What would need to change for you to win them back?
 As for your non-customers, why did they choose another brand over yours, to begin with?

 Here are four survey types worth considering.
 Each captures feedback at different moments of the customer journey: